Mojin: The Worm Valley: Plot

 They head out the next day and cross through the Field of Skull Flowers before eventually ending up in a cemetery by the river.
 The cemetery is guarded by the Deathless Crab of the Huo Clan.
 After a lengthy battle with the Crab, Bayi is able to kill it by attracting the carnivorous fish from before and getting them to devour the beast.
 However it is revealed that Linglong was mortally wounded during the fight and she dies surrounded by her friends.
 They place her body in an empty coffin and set it on the river where it will eventually drift to the same spot where they originally entered.

 Professor Sun tries to convince the group to turn back while they still can.
 But Bayi is determined to end the curse and urges them on to continue.
 Professor Sun leaves in tears to return home alone.

 Bayi, Shirley, Fatty and Gold Tooth climb up the Bone Ladder and reach the Golden Palace where Emperor Xian's Tomb is found.
 The group then battles a swarm of monstrous scorpions to get to the Mu Chen Orb.
 When Bayi grabs the Orb, the bells of the Palace start ringing and the scorpions suddenly flee.
 The bells begin to disorient the group and the mountain behind the Tomb crumbles revealing the Snake King.
 Shirley tells her companions not to look into its eyes, just as Chen had warned.
 Now they must decide to either submit to the Snake King or face it in battle.
 Bayi stands defiant and once again urges his friends to fight with him.

-Bayi plans to use the Flamefly Queen in Fatty's posssession to destroy the Snake King.
+Bayi plans to use the Flamefly Queen in Fatty's possession to destroy the Snake King.
 However the jar is destroy during the fight, freeing the Queen and drawing the other Flameflies to her.
 As the Flamefly Queen starts to fly away, it is caught by Professor Sun who had returned.
 As Professor Sun is slowly burnt by the Flamefly Queen, he runs towards the Snake King and lunges into its mouth with the Flameflies flying in after him, burning the Snake King from the inside.
 The dying Snake King destroys the mountain behind him unleashing the waters behind it.
 Bayi, Shirley, Fatty and Gold Tooth mourn the Professor's death and flee.

 The group retrieve Linglong's body and return home.
 After paying their final respects to fallen comrades, they bring together the Dragon Bone Celestial Tome and the Mu Chen Orb.
 But rather than the curse being lifted, it points them instead to their next adventure.